Pregnant Pippa Middleton Follows Sister Kate’s Pregnancy Style Trend

-Pregnant Pippa Middleton, 34, followed in her sister Kate Middleton’s footsteps recently when she wore a stunning dress from the Duchess’s favorite maternity designer.
+Pregnant Pippa Middleton, 34, followed in sister Kate Middleton’s footsteps recently when she wore a stunning dress from the duchess’s favorite maternity designer.
 The younger Middleton is expecting her first child with her husband, James Matthews.

 While the Middleton sisters have long had a strong style game, during her pregnancy, Pippa has really taken her moment to shine.
-According to a recent Bazaar report, the Duchess of Cambridge’s younger sister stepped out wearing an off the shoulder black floral dress in London last week.
+According to a recent Harper’s Bazaar report, the Duchess of Cambridge’s younger sister stepped out wearing an off-the-shoulder black floral dress in London last week.
 The mother-to-be accessorized her summery dress with an apple red cross-body circle bag, gold earrings, sunglasses and black wedge espadrille sandals.
 She left her gorgeous brunette hair down around her shoulders.

 The maternity look comes from a favorite of Kate Middleton’s during her three pregnancies, Seraphine.
 Pippa wore the look for an outing where she walked her dogs around the city over the weekend.
-In addition to the Duchess, other celebrities like Kate Hudson, Gwen Stefani, and Amanda Seyfried enjoy the brand’s maternity wear.
+In addition to the duchess, other celebrities like Kate Hudson, Gwen Stefani, and Amanda Seyfried enjoy the brand’s maternity wear.

-Inquisitr recently reported that Pippa looked summery and fresh in another great look last week at Wimbledon with her her husband.
+The Inquisitr recently reported that Pippa looked summery and fresh in another great look last week at Wimbledon with her husband.
 She debuted a fun hairstyle that day which featured side French braids pulled back into a low ponytail to keep her hair out of her face.
 Her dress, which featured a drop waist, green print, and puffy sleeves, showed off her growing baby bump.
 Earlier at Wimbledon, she wowed in a stylish white eyelet sundress.

 Nailed it. https://t.co/jzQTv5Myyc